fraunhoferportugal/tsfel/docs/descriptions/get_started.rst

 Overview
 --------

-Time series are passed as inputs for the main TSFEL extraction method either as arrays previously loaded in memory or stored in files on a dataset.
-Since TSFEL can handle multidimensional time series, a set of preprocessing methods is afterwards applied to ensure that not only the signal quality is adequate, but also, time series synchronisation, so that the window calculation process is properly achieved.
+Time series are passed as inputs for the main TSFEL extraction method, either as arrays previously loaded in memory or stored in files on a dataset.
+Since TSFEL can handle multidimensional time series, a set of preprocessing methods is afterwards applied to ensure that the signal quality is adequate and time series synchronisation so that the window calculation process is properly achieved.
 After the feature extraction, the result is saved using a standard schema ready to be digested by most of the classification and data mining platforms.
-Each line corresponds to a window with the results of the feature extraction methods stored along the corresponding columns.
+Each line corresponds to a window with the results of the feature extraction methods stored along with the corresponding columns.

 .. image:: ../imgs/tsfel_pipeline.png
     :align: center